innosat-mats/MATS-L1-processing/README.rst

 ==========

 1. pip install . (requirements.txt not perfect yet so some additional packets may be required)
-2. Make a folder called testdata and copy files from box (Calibration/CalibratoinSoftware/testdata) into this folder
+2. Add calibration_data and testdata folder from box
 3. run pytest by typing "pytest" in root folder

 Note